Jeaninjeanz/qwerty2023/README.md

 # PLEASE NOTE
 - create individual branches for any modifications to the code and/or file structure (compartmentalization)
+- commit to main branch for modifications of readme
 - branches can be made of all files directly or editing individual files
 - team to review and commit any changes made every 4 (?) hours to main branch

+# TO DO
+- find applicable data

 # Workplan
 ## Phase 1